About

 Yao, R., Wagers, M. Who and when gets the race?
 Two processing routes for the advantages and penalties of pronominal ambiguity resolution.
 Proceedings of the 44th Annual Conference of the Cognitive Science Society.
 San Francisco, USA: Cognitive Science Society.

-Presentations
+Oral Presentations

 2025

 Kogan, M*, Yao, R.*, Modeling interference with distributed representations of lexical, morphological, and positional information.
-Short Talk the Bay Area Language Processing Interest Group (BAyLI), Univeristy of California, Santa Cruz, CA. October 10.
+Short Talk at the Bay Area Language Processing Interest Group (BAyLI), Univeristy of California, Santa Cruz, CA. October 10.

 2024